 It is likely that he recalls fondly youthful days at home and on the Sea of Galilee.
 Like us, he must have gratefully and joyfully remembered the

-Imagine him grinning broadly as he remembers the impetuous acts of his youth, and then weeping with joy and thanksgiving remembering the rebuke, the chastening, gentleness and tenderness in the Master's dealings with him.
+Imagine him grinning broadly as he remembers the impetuous acts of his youth, and perhaps weeping with joy and thanksgiving remembering the rebuke, the chastening, the gentleness and tenderness in the Master's dealings with him.
 Not much different than any of us whose heart and lives have been transformed by Christ's redeeming touch!

-Surely he rejoiced as he reflected on his associations with those great apostles of the faith Peter and Paul, drawing on their knowledge and experience and love for their Savior and their fellowman!
+Surely he rejoiced as he reflected on his associations with those great apostles of the faith Peter and Paul, drawing on their knowledge and experience and love for their Savior and their love of their fellowman!
 Can you picture him laughing and then weeping in deep sorrow and radiant joy as he recaptures one incident after another in his writing?

 See him broken-hearted on Golgotha's hill watching his bleeding and dying Lord.
 Imagine him filled to overflowing as he sees the Master face-to-face after the resurrection!
 Feel the tugging at his heart as the Savior ascends to the Father.
 Follow him home from Calvary with Mary, our Lord's mother, wondering at Christ's willingness to entrust the care of his mother to him -- the youngest of the disciples.

 See him quietly learning from Peter and then Paul many wonderful spiritual truths and then later in life as a pastor persecuted and then exiled to the Roman colony island of Patmos.
 Who could imagine the wonderful vision he received on Patmos and recorded in the book of Revelation.

 This then is the man who penned the gospel which bears his name, the three epistles of John and the book of Revelation -- John, "The disciple whom Jesus loved."

-an Aramaic name meaning "the house of fishing."
+John was probably born in or near Bethsaida on the North Shores of Galilee.
+Galilee is an Aramaic name meaning "the house of fishing."
 His father Zebedee was a Galilean fisherman of some means - "Hired Servants" Mark 1:20 - John had his own home as spoken of in John 19:27.

 John was raised around men who were used to hard work, who were strong and who were sometimes coarse or vulgar in their speech.
 He was also acquainted with the high priest which indicates that he belonged to the wealthy class.
 John 18:15

 John was originally a disciple of John the Baptist, but John the Baptist directed him to follow Jesus.
 He was personally called by the Lord while mending nets and immediately left the ship and his father to follow Jesus.
-He was the youngest of all the disciples and yet he outlived them all.
+He was the youngest of the disciples and he outlived them all.